77 building contractors social media post ideas

 Why?
 Because they are scroll-stoppers and can be engaging.
 And the AEC industry can definitely capitalize on this type of social media post.

-This type of social media content is a great way to show the impressive transformation that your team has done to a construction project and to keep your audience engaged.
+This type of social media content is a great way to show the impressive transformation that your team has done on a construction project and to keep your audience engaged.

 Besides before and after photos, keep your fans in the loop on the progress of your building project.